jonananas/teaching/README.md

 teaching
 ========

-Collection of code used for teaching Clean Code using CodeSmell examples and design patterns, including some DDD tactical patterns.
+Collection of code used for teaching
+- Clean Code using CodeSmell examples
+- Design patterns, including some DDD tactical patterns.